2024 South Ossetian parliamentary election: Georgian thaw

 Following the declaration of victory by Georgian Dream in the 2024 Georgian parliamentary election and its increasing Russophilic positions, the situation in South Ossetia has been described by the Carnegie Endowment as "Present[ing] Moscow With a Difficult Choice."
 One of the positions that Georgian Dream has taken is that now that they have warmed relations with Russia, that they can reincorporate South Ossetia and Abkhazia with Russian permission.

 Sergei Prikhodko had previously outlined a series of steps the Georgian government would need to take to have Russia's blessing to reincorporate the territory as: "The Georgian government changes.
 That the new leadership designates Saakashvili a war criminal, jails him, and admits that Tbilisi’s actions in August 2008 were a mistake, perhaps even criminal.
 Then this new government shows it’s ready to turn away from the West toward Russia, return to the Commonwealth of Independent States, reject accession to NATO and even the European Union, instead joining the Collective Security Treaty Organization."
 To this end, since he made these comments the Georgian Government has changed, Saakashvili has been arrested, and Georgian Dream has "postponed" further negotiations with the EU until 2027 and Georgian Dream leader Bidzina Ivanishvili promised to investigate Saakashvili and other Georgian officials for war crimes due to the 2008 war.

-However, this has worried the local politicians and figures from South Ossetia and Abkazhia, who worry about the elimination of their special political status should Russia resign their independence to Georgia.
+However, this has worried the local politicians and figures from South Ossetia and Abkhazia, who worry about the elimination of their special political status should Russia resign their independence to Georgia.
 Irakli Kobakhidze claimed by 2030 South Ossetia and Abkhazia would be reintegrated into Georgia.
-Should this be the case Russia would lose its ability to project power in the Caucuses, towards Turkey, and therefore the only reason they'd permit Georgia to retake control of the territories is if Georgia becomes a staunch Russian ally and allows Russia to station troops within their borders.
+Should this be the case Russia would lose its ability to project power in the Caucasus, towards Turkey, and therefore the only reason they'd permit Georgia to retake control of the territories is if Georgia becomes a staunch Russian ally and allows Russia to station troops within their borders.

 Additionally, during the protests due to the 2024–2025 Georgian constitutional crisis South Ossetia cooperated with Georgian authorities and crossed the Georgian-South Ossetian border and arrested two anti-Georgian Dream protesters in Kvemo Nikozi, holding them in a prison in Tskhinvali, for attempting to "organize a channel for the illegal transfer across the South Ossetian-Georgian border of Vladimir Anzorovich Mamardashvili, a serviceman of the Ministry of Defense of the Russian Federation born in 1999, who had deserted from the zone of special military operation.”